 Having worked as an attorney for an insurance company, I am keenly aware of the tricks played on unsuspecting injured workers in order to deny or reduce an insurance company’s obligation.
-Workers’ Compensation laws are very complicated.
+Maryland Workers’ Compensation laws are very complicated.
 The insurance adjusters and their attorneys know and use these laws to their benefit, not yours.

 Consulting a lawyer for a work injury is free, and it is your right as an injured worker.
 The law prevents workers’ compensation lawyers from charging you a fee, unless and until you actually receive benefits.
 The sooner you get legal advice, the better the attorney is able to help you.